seek-oss/sku/docs/docs/extra-features.md

 ## Pre-commit hooks

-To speed up the feedback loop on linting and formatting errors `sku` provides `pre-commit` script that can be run to catch simple problems before CI.
-To make use of this it is recommended that you install [husky](https://www.npmjs.com/package/husky) as a development dependency and configure it in `package.json` as follows:
+To speed up the feedback loop on linting and formatting errors, `sku` provides a `pre-commit` script that can be run to catch simple problems before CI.
+To make use of this, it's recommended that you install [husky](https://www.npmjs.com/package/husky) as a development dependency and configure it in `package.json` as follows:

 ```js
 // package.json